JessicaLopezEspejel/GeSERA/README.md

 In the following list we explain the parameters you should use:

 ###### Parameters:
+- `-r folder_name` In this folder we have the gold standard summaries
+- `-c folder_name` It is the folder where there are the candidate docs
+- `-o folder_name` It is the folder where the scores are stored
+- `-p number` Number equal to the rank of the cut-off point.
+It is the number of documents selected from the index, most related to a query.
+                   We experimented with 5 and 10 ranke check-off point.
+- `-n number` It is the number of documents that are indexed
+- `-i number-number` Interval of the number of summaries to evaluate
+- `-t value` Sera type: There are two possible values: *sera* or *dis*
+- `-q value` It is the method by which the query is redefined.
+There are four options:

+    1. raw - use all text without changes
+    2. np - noun phrases
+    3. kw - keywords
+    4. plus - noun, verb, adjective

 <!--
 - `-index_docs_folder` It is the folder where the documents that are indexed are.
 The files are .txt